equinor/sap-custom-solutions-manager/README.md

-# Mange Custom solutions for SAP
+# Manage your Custom Solutions for SAP
 This repo will be updated with code for the Custom Solutions Manager applications